MantasMikal/tiny-vid/README.md

 A video compressor

-https://handy.tools but as an app using native FFMPEG libs for speed
+https://handy.tools but as an app using native FFMPEG lib for speed